slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On autonomy

 <!--
-- if you hurt people because of their expectations of you, that's their problem. -- naval don't build your castle in other peoples kingdom's
-- freedom to -> freedom from -- naval
-- bees don't waste their time explaining to flies that flowers taste better than shit.

 > *"What we reason for ourselves may help others.
 What we reason for others will not help us."
 -- Naval Ravikant*
 > *"The more you have to define freedom the less freedom you have."
 -- Alexander Bickel (?)*
-> *"The Tree of Liberty must, from time to time, be watered with the blood of patriots -- Thomas Jefferson*
+> *"The Tree of Liberty must, from time to time, be watered with the blood of patriots."
+-- Thomas Jefferson*
 > *"Life without liberty is like a body without spirit."
 -- Kahlil Gibran*
-> *"The smart way to keep people passive and obedient is to strictly limit the spectrum of acceptable opinion, but allow very lively debate within that spectrum."
--- *Noam Chomsky*
-> *"Too often we...enjoy the comfort of opinion without the discomfort of thought."
--- John F. Kennedy*

 > *"We are each entitled to our own opinion, but no one is entitled to his own facts."
 -- Patrick Moynihan*
 > *"We all have enough strength to endure the misfortunes of other people."
 -- La Rochefoucauld*
 > *"Care about other people think and you will always be their prisoner."
 -- Lao Tzu*

+- if you hurt people because of their expectations of you, that's their problem. -- naval don't build your castle in other peoples kingdom's
+- freedom to -> freedom from -- naval
+- bees don't waste their time explaining to flies that flowers taste better than shit.
 -->

 > *"A man is free at the instant he wants to be."